dingxiong/dingxiong.github.io/_posts/2024-02-12-python-profilers.md

 benchmark, `cProfile`'s overhead can be as high as 84%.

 There are quite a few Python profilers out there. `cProfile`, `pyinstrument` and `py-spy`.
-In my opinion, for a profiler to be useful, it should has below features.
+In my opinion, for a profiler to be useful, it should have below features.

 1. Low overhead.
 Usually statistical profiler has lower overhead than